 - 3 large hard boiled eggs chopped

 - Buns and lettuce crackers or celery ribs for serving

 - In a medium size mixing bowl whisk together the mayonnaise, sweet pickle relish, Dijon, celery, onion, Dijon, honey, onion powder, lemon pepper, garlic powder and garlic salt.

 - Fold in the chopped ham and eggs.
 Mix well.

-- Chill until serving on rolls with lettuce or as a spread for crackers and celery.
+- Chill for 4 hours or until serving on rolls with lettuce or as a spread for crackers and celery.